SEL411/fmri-based-prf-modeling/README.md

-# fMRI-based pRF Modeling Comparison
+# Evaluating Regularization in pRF Estimation from fMRI Data

-This project explores population receptive field (pRF) estimation using fMRI BOLD data within a computational modeling framework.
+This project examines how different modeling approaches affect population receptive field (pRF) estimation from fMRI BOLD time-series data.
-It was conducted during a research internship focusing on model evaluation and parameter tuning.
+The analysis focuses on comparing model-based estimation with regularized regression methods, with an emphasis on interpretability and generalization.

 ---

 ## Objective

-- Estimate pRF parameters from voxel-level fMRI time-series data
-- Compare model-based and regression-based approaches
+The goal of this study is to understand how L1 (Lasso) and L2 (Ridge) regularization influence pRF estimation compared to a standard model-based approach.

+Specifically, this project explores:

-- Evaluate predictive performance on unseen (test) data
+- How predictive performance differs across methods
+- How regularization affects overfitting and generalization
+- The trade-off between signal interpretability and stability

 ---

 ## Methods

-pRF parameters were estimated from fMRI BOLD time-series data using two approaches:
+pRF parameters were estimated from voxel-level fMRI BOLD time-series data using three approaches:

 - Model-based method (Dumoulin & Wandell, 2008)
-- Regression-based methods:
-  - Lasso (L1 regularization)
+- Lasso regression (L1 regularization)
-  - Ridge (L2 regularization)
+- Ridge regression (L2 regularization)

+For regression models:

+- Regularization parameters were manually set
+  - Lasso: λ = 0.01
+  - Ridge: λ = 10

-Model performance was evaluated using R² on both training and test datasets to assess predictive accuracy and generalization.
+Model performance was evaluated using R² on both training and test datasets.

+---

 ## Results

-### pRF Model Comparison

-Three models were evaluated using both training and test datasets:

-- Model-based
-- Lasso (L1 regularization)
-- Ridge (L2 regularization)

-#### Performance (R²)
+### Model Performance (R²)

 | Model       | Training R² | Test R² | Gap (Train - Test) |
 |-------------|-------------|---------|--------------------|